lconde-ucl/DGE2/docs/usage.md

   -profile singularity
 ```

-This will launch the pipeline (all possible comparisons) with the `singularity` configuration profile.
+This will launch the pipeline with the `singularity` configuration profile.
 See below for more information about profiles.

 Note that the pipeline will create the following files in your working directory: